-

 Industrial applications

-Sulfur dioxide measurement applies to many areas:
+Sulfur dioxide measurement is applicable to many fields:

 • Food industry : control of SO₂ levels in wines, beers, juices, dried fruits, jams, sauces and processed products.